aryan-harsh/DS-Algo-Codes/README.md

 # MyCodes
-This contains some basic and intermediate codes , primarily Data Structures, includes linked lists, graphs,etc.
+This contains some basic and intermediate codes , primarily Data Structures, includes linked lists, stacks, trees,graphs,etc.

 *You may contribute to this Project.*
 **Check out the issues in the Issues tab**